Heidi Thorne is a business author with 25 years of experience in marketing/sales, including a decade in the hotel and

 - Bring Enough.
 Always carry a supply of business cards wherever you go, especially to networking events!
 Depending on the event and its activities, that supply could be 20, 50, or more.

 - Wear or Carry Something With Pockets.
 A networking event is performance art!
 Have a supply of business cards easily accessible to quickly and smoothly draw out a card to give.
 Keeping them ready in a jacket, slacks, skirt, or bag pocket makes it easy.
-Might even want to practice to make it a natural movement.
+Might even want to practice making it a natural movement.
 No digging around in a bag or wallet!

 Standard Business Card Size and Why to Use It